 Look into the webcam!
 I know that might feel unnatural, but it will give the interviewer the sense that you’re making eye contact and paying attention to what they’re saying.

 Don’t move!
-OK, so that’s not entirely reasonable, but try not to fidget, swivel your chair, type on the keyboard, or leave the frame of the video chat.
-It’s distracting and feels offputting.
+Okay, so that’s not entirely reasonable, but try not to fidget, swivel your chair, type on the keyboard, or leave the frame of the video chat.
+It’s distracting and feels off-putting.

 If something happens with the connection, be honest!
-We’re never upset if a candidate asks us to repeat something because the screen froze temporarily.
+Everyone understands that a video call can have some glitches, so it’s always okay to ask someone to repeat something because the screen froze temporarily.

 It’s show time!